astropy/regions/docs/getting_started.rst

     y : 3.10958313892697
     Radius: 3.6932908082121654

-TODO: show example using arrays.
+TODO: show example using lists of regions and mention that a single region object can't represent an array of regions.

 .. _gs-contain: